tweag/monad-bayes/README.md

 Now you can use `stack build`, `stack test` and `stack ghci`.

 **To view the notebooks, go to the website**.
-To use the notebooks interactively, you will first need `nix`.
-Then:
+To use the notebooks interactively:

+1. Compile the source: `stack build`
+2. If you do not have `nix` [install it](https://nixos.org/download.html).
-1. Run `nix develop --system x86_64-darwin --extra-experimental-features nix-command --extra-experimental-features flakes`
+3. Run `nix develop --system x86_64-darwin --extra-experimental-features nix-command --extra-experimental-features flakes` - this should open a nix shell.
+For Linux use `x86_64-linux` for `--system` option instead.

-2. This should open a shell, from which you can run `jupyter-lab` to load the notebooks
+4. Run `jupyter-lab` from the nix shell to load the notebooks.

 Your mileage may vary.